About Eldon Farms

 - Provide ways to experience nature more fully

 Everything we do here is centered around the land, and we consider ourselves fortunate to be stewards while also inviting the larger community to foster connections and make memories here at Eldon Farms.

 This land has been witness to all the joy and heartache of the human condition.
 We consider it an honor to begin the daunting task of collecting the stories that are rooted in our farm land.
-If you or someone you know has knowledge of the people, homes, or history at Eldon, please reach out to us here.
-We will feature what we unearth on our blog, and plan to begin hosting regular history nights at Clover Hill.
+If you or someone you know has knowledge of the people, homes, or history at Eldon, please reach out to us.
+We will collect, preserve, and be inspired by the stories of yesteryear.

 We are excited at the possibility of offering guided forays into the vast expanse that is Eldon Farms.
-From bird walks, to hiking, to horseback riding and atv trails, we are bursting with ideas.
-These new opportunities will be announced through our social media channels and put on our calendar.
-Please check back often.
+From bird walks, to hiking, to our long running private hunting club, we love sharing this space with fellow outdoor enthusiasts.
+All public opportunities are announced through our social media channels.

 Follow Our Stories

-From history to community to bovine genetics to bird boxes to bespoke events, you never know what will pop up in our feed next.
+From history to community to bovine genetics to bird boxes to to private hunting, you never know what will pop up in our feed next.
 Stay up to date with all things Eldon by following, liking, or subscribing to our channels below.